Line by Line: How to Edit Your Own Writing, Claire Kehrwald Cook,Houghton Mifflin

 Words into Type, Prentice Hall

 A Manual of Style (U.S. Govt Printing Office), Gramercy

 The New York Times Manual of Style and Usage

 This page was last modified on Tuesday January 04 2005.

 Comments are closed.

-Fonda Lee is the author of the novel Zeroboxer (Flux).
+Fonda Lee is the award-winning author of Zeroboxer (Flux) and Exo (Scholastic).
 A recovering corporate strategist, when she is not writing, she can be found training in kung fu or searching out tasty breakfasts.
-Born and raised in Canada, Fonda now lives in Portland, OR.
+Fonda lives in Portland, OR.